Вопрос |

 начать обучение

-physical strength AND the power or energy produced by one thing hitting another AND the influence or powerful effect that someone has AND a power that makes an object move or that changes the way it moves AND a group of people doing military or police work AND name of the army, navy, and air force of a country the force of gravity electromagnetic forces.
-We have convinced people by the force of our argument.
+physical strength AND the power or energy produced by one thing hitting another AND the influence or powerful effect that someone has AND a power that makes an object move or that changes the way it moves AND a group of people doing military or police work AND name of the army, navy, and air force of a country

-a bar of chocolate/soap, candy bars начать обучение
+a bar of chocolate/soap, candy bars

 a piece of something with straight sides